Addressing Invasives

 • The microscopic larval stage of Zebra Mussel and Asian Clam can easily travel undetected in bilge bait and livewell water.
 They can proliferate at an alarming rate and frequently destroy boat motors, buoys, and fishing gear.
 Their razor sharp shells often create a hazard for beach visitors.

-How can you help?
-Know that your activities make a difference!
+What YOU can do... your activities make a difference!

 Before you visit:

-• Clean your boats before bringing to the lake.
-Remove all plants and animals from your boat motor, trailer, anchors, fishing gear, and dive gear and dispose of them on dry land, well away from the water or in a trash can.
+• Clean your boats before launching!
+Inspect, remove all plants and animals from your boat motor, trailer, anchors, fishing gear, and dive gear and dispose of them on dry land, away from the water or in a trash can.

 • Flush engines and dispose of live-well, bait bucket, and cooling water away from the shore after each use.

-• Never release any plant or animal into a body of water unless it came out of that body of water.
+• Never release any plant or animal into the lake or stream unless it came out of that body of water.

-• Be a weed watcher while you're at the lake and/or join the MPF's survey teams.
+• Be a Weed Watcher while you're at the lake and/or join our survey teams.

 Manchaug Pond Foundation Education

-At the lake, home or campsite, on the water, and in the watershed:
+On the lake, at home/campsite, and in the watershed:

 • Clean your boats before bringing to the lake.

-• Remove floating weed fragments from lake or that wash up on the beach/shore - dry and burn or compost or bag and dispose.
+• Remove floating weed fragments from lake or that wash up on the beach/shore - dry and burn, compost or bag and dispose.

-• Pet waste is a source of bacteria and fertilizer: remove, bag and dispose or bury away from the lake shore.
+• Remove Pet waste - a source of bacteria and fertilizer: remove, bag and dispose or bury.

 The Most UNWanted!

-If you see, contact us ASAP so the Weed Watcher teams can respond right away!
-Click the photo for a link to learn more about each non-native invasive.
+If you see, contact us ASAP so our teams can respond!
+Click the photo for a link to learn more about each invasive.

 Eurasian Milfoil